deejross/direktor/README.md

 # Direktor
-A web-based GUI for viewing objects in LDAP and Active Directory.
+A web-based GUI and CLI for viewing objects in LDAP and Active Directory.

 ## Features
 * Supports multiple domains